lydell/eslint-plugin-simple-import-sort/README.md

 If you wonder what’s up with the strange whitespace – see [“The sorting autofix causes some odd whitespace!”][odd-whitespace]

 Speaking of whitespace – what about blank lines?
 Just like comments, it’s difficult to know where blank lines should go after sorting.
-This plugin went with a simple approach – all blank lines in chunks of imports are removed, except in `/**/` comments and the blank lines added between the groups mentioned in [Sort order].
-For exports, blank lines are handled similarly, with a two added rules.
-First, exports without `from` _always_ have a blank line betwwen them.
-Exports _with_ `from` are surrounded by blank lines if they are multline.
-(Comments belonging to the export can cause the export to be considered multiline.)
+This plugin went with a simple approach – all blank lines in chunks of imports/exports are removed, except in `/**/` comments and the blank lines added between the groups (as well as the extra case for exports) mentioned in [Sort order].

 (Since blank lines are removed, you might get slight incompatibilities with the [lines-around-comment] and [padding-line-between-statements] rules – I don’t use those myself, but I think there should be workarounds.)